amunn/expex-glossonly/README.md

 # The `expex-glossonly` package

+## Version 0.7 2023/08/17

-`expex-glossonly` is a package which allows `gb4e` and `linguex` users to use the glossing macros of the ExPex package, while still using the standard example and subexample numbering macros of those respective packages.
+`expex-glossonly` is a package which allows users of other popular example numbering package (`gb4e`, `linguex`, and `covington`) to use the glossing macros of the ExPex package, while still using the standard example and subexample numbering macros of those respective packages.

 Copyright 2016-2023 by Alan Munn